20th May 2005

 Mac OS X v10.5 “Leopard”, released October 2007, and later updates, including iOS, implement Greg Minshall’s “Proposed Modification to Nagle’s Algorithm”, which he documented back in December 1998.
 I do not know the implementation status in other operating systems.

-With this change in place, the runt packet at the end of a large write doesn't get delayed, because the preceding outstanding packets are all full-sized packets.
-A single outstanding runt packet is allowed; multiple runt packets still not allowed because of the harm that would do to the network.
-A badly-written application that's doing lots of small writes back-to-back will still have those writes coalesced into more efficient large packets, but an application that does a single large write will not have the tail end of that write delayed.
+Nagle’s algorithm says that if you have any unacknowledged data outstanding, then you can’t send a runt packet.
+Minshall’s Modification softens this rule a little to say that if you already have an unacknowledged runt packet outstanding, then you can’t send another.
+In other words, you’re allowed one free pass.
+You’re allowed to have one runt packet in flight at a time, but only one.
+Multiple runt packets still not allowed because of the harm that would do to the network.
+A badly-written application that’s doing lots of small writes back-to-back will still have those writes coalesced into more efficient large packets, but an application that does a single large write will not have the tail end of that write delayed.
+The single runt packet at the end of a large write doesn’t get delayed, because the preceding outstanding packets are all full-sized packets.

 The importance of not disabling Nagle’s algorithm was spelled out in Greg Minshall’s email: